 Light energy and carbon dioxide are taken up first by plants to make their food (sugars) through photosynthesis.
 That is why plants are considered the producers of an ecosystem.
+Energy flow refers to its initial fixation, it transfers through the system along a food chain and its final dispersion by respiration.

 Nutrient recycling is the continuous circulation of elements from an inorganic to an organic form and vice versa, that is, the circulation of materials through the structural components of the ecosystem.
-When the human being modifies these ecosystems to produce food, it alters these balances and simplifies the structure of the ecosystems, this alteration will increase, the more we simplify the starting ecosystems.
+When the human being modifies these ecosystems to produce food, it alters these balances and simplifies the structure of the ecosystems, this alteration will bigger, the more we simplify the starting ecosystems.
 For Margalef (1979), "the exploitation of crops involves a simplification of the ecosystem, compared to its pre-agricultural state".
-This exploited ecosystem is made up of a smaller number of species and also a smaller number of biotypes (grasses, weeds, trees, etc.).
+This exploited ecosystem are made up of a smaller number of species and also a smaller number of biotypes (grasses, weeds, trees, etc.).
 The structure of the soil is simplified and the diversity of the populations of soil microorganisms and animals decreases.
 The circulation of nutrients outside the organisms acquires more importance.
 Annual rhythms are accentuated, not only in cultivated species, but also in species associated with crops, such as weeds or pests.
 Agroecology applies the concepts and principles provided by Ecology for the design of sustainable food production systems.
-In this way, it is up to the farmers to make sure that less simplification of the eco-
+In this way, it is the farmers' task that the less simplification of the ecosystem should be done.
+In the Mediterranean olive grove, tillage practices and the use of herbicides to eliminate the weed flora in the olive grove have directly affected the diversity of flora and fauna in the crop.
+The farmers objective is to avoid competition for water and nutrients, but these practices have led to a general impoverishment of vertebrates and invertebrates that were directly associated with plants and that, in many cases, were a natural control tool of the olive tree pests and diseases.
+They have also impoverished the contributions of organic matter to the system, fundamental for the natural processes that occur in the soil, these practices aimed at controlling the flora they've added the chemical fight, which accelerates the imbalances in our crop making it even more vulnerable and dependent of periodic treatments, polluting the soil, air and surface and underground waters.